soyalk/probalk/readme.md

 can also do:
   - Increase TX_POWER For Your WiFi Adapter
 #### :interrobang: WHAT IS HEART BLEED PROBES ?
-Heart Bleed Probes Is A Vulnerablity That I Discover   When I Analyse Packets Of My Network Ifound The Password Of My WiFi Network Instead A Probe Frame And For A Period I Found Some Friends Of Mine Found The Same Think But This Time They Found It At Probe Respond Of A Router Of The Same Manufacturer.
+Heart Bleed Probes Is A Vulnerablity That I Discover   When I Analyse Packets Of My Network Ifound The Password Of My WiFi Network Instead A Probe Frame And For A Period I Found Some Friends Of Mine Found The Same Thing But This Time They Found It At Probe Respond Of A Router Of The Same Manufacturer.
 This Why I Add This Function But Until Now No More Informations About This Attack I Will Try To List The  vulnerable Devices .
 #### :heavy_exclamation_mark: REQUERMENT
  -Aircrack-ng